ld32/bioBash/README.md

     >contig6
     GACTACTTTT

+    # To run it, you need python3 and biopython.
+Here are the command to install them:
+    $ module load module load miniconda3/4.10.3
+    $ conda create -n biopython biopython python=3.7.4
+    $ source activate biopython
     $ bin/splitContigs.py -i data/contigs.fasta -o out
     $ for i in out*; do echo $i; cat $i; done | less Content of out0.fasta